 They saw a problem and were determined to solve it: There were no high-quality bikes available for their children, so they decided to make their own.
 Today, woom kids bikes are already very popular in continental Europe but are slowly taking over the rest of the world as well.

 Woom’s mission is to create the perfect bikes for children – lightweight, practical, durable, reliable, and good looking.

 As the founders of woom say themselves, their goal is to build bikes that inspire both children and their parents.
 That’s why we are making this review.
 We want to provide you with an in-depth guide of woom bikes and show you exactly why everyone says they are so good.
 Let’s start!

-To whom: For kids making their first steps in the cycling world
+For kids making their first steps in the cycling world

-To what size: 1.5 – 3.5 years / 31″ – 40″ in height; Saddle height: 10.04″ – 14.37″
+To What Size: 1.5 – 3.5 years / 31″ – 40″ in height; Saddle height: 10.04″ – 14.37″

 Specs: Steering limiter, 12″ air tires, hand brake, weighs just 8.5 lbs